vercel/modelfusion/docs/guide/function/generate-speech.md

 [generateSpeech API](/api/modules#generatespeech)

-In standard mode, a text string is passed to the `generateSpeech` function, along with a `SpeechGenerationModel` instance, and an audio buffer with mpeg audio data is returned.
+In standard mode, a text string is passed to the `generateSpeech` function, along with a `SpeechGenerationModel` instance, and an audio Uint8Array with mpeg audio data is returned.

 ```ts
 import { generateSpeech, lmnt } from "modelfusion";